-If you're an avid gardener, you may know that clematis plants are considered to be one of the prettiest and most popular flowering vines featured in a garden.
+If you're an avid gardener, you may know that clematis plants (Clematis spp.) are considered to be one of the prettiest and most popular flowering vines featured in a garden.
 The plants can have woody vines or be very lush and have many herbaceous and evergreen varieties.
-If you'd like to grow a clematis plant in your garden or need to know how to care for one, it's important to understand that there are many species with different flowering forms, colors and blooming seasons.
-If grown correctly, they'll be a beautiful addition to your garden or patio, but they need to be looked after and treated with care.

 Video of the Day

 Clematis is a group of ornamental vines that generally grow on a vertical plane.
-Some of the traditional forms of clematis included Jackmanii, General Sikorski, Henryi and Comtesse de Bouchaud.
-Until recently, clematis was not readily available in the United States, but now they're considered to be a favorite type of plant.
+Some of the traditional cultivars of clematis include Jackmanii (zones 4-8), General Sikorski (zones 4-8), Henryi (zones 4-8) and Comtesse de Bouchaud (zones 4-9).
 If you want to grow clematis in your garden, you have to consider a variety of things.
 You'll want to know the mature height of the clematis, the flower form and the color.
 If you have room, some clematis vines can grow 10- or 20-foot vines.
 If you don't have space, you can get a smaller version that will thrive in a small garden or a pot on the patio.

 Standard Size of a Clematis

 The usual flower size of clematis is a large blossom with about six to seven petals.
-The blossom will measure approximately 6 inches across.
-The clematis can also cultivate smaller blossoms, double blossoms and bell-like flowers.
-It comes in a variety of colors ranging from white to a wine-red shade, lavender to deep purple and even yellow.
+Many flowers measure approximately 4 to 6 inches across, although the four-petaled white blossoms of sweet autumn clematis (Clematis terniflora, zones 5-9) are only 1 inch in diameter.
+Clematis can also produce double blossoms and bell-like flowers.
+Bloom colors range from white to a wine-red shade, pink, lavender to deep purple and even yellow.

 How Long Does it Take for Clematis to Grow?